I Travel 2 Madagascar

 Antananarivo-Andasibe

-Andasibe-Mantadia National Park is a 155 square kilometre protected area, located about 150 km east of Antananarivo, consisting principally of primary growth forest in Alaotra-Mangoro Region in eastern Madagascar.
+Andasibe-Mantadia National Park is a 155 square kilometre protected area, located about 150 km east of Antananarivo, consisting principally of primary growth forest in the Alaotra-Mangoro Region in eastern Madagascar.
 The park's elevation ranges from 800 to 1260 meters, with a humid climate.

 Main Destination: